jledun/io-demo/README.md

 ## How ?

-Three directories :
+Three parts :
 * io-lbapp : loopback application, server side
 * io-ngapp : front end application, building in static pages of loopback
-* io-lib : modules, services, components usefull and reproductible for application.
+* io-ngapp/src/app/shared/io-nglib : modules, services, components usefull and reusable for IO Systems Angular applications => this should be object for a different repository.

 ## Contributors